ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. System validates that the password matches with the registration officer’s password stored locally.
 The local password will be fetched from the server during data sync. [**Refer to the section related to Data Sync**](#2-data-sync-).
 1. System validates that the registration officer is not blacklisted.
 The blacklisted registration officer details will be fetched from the server during data sync. [**Refer to the section related to Data Sync**](#2-data-sync-).
 1. System validates that the registration officer has a role of registration officer or supervisor.
+1. System allows a registration officer to create a new password if he/she has forgotten their password or wants to change for any other specific reason.

 **(ii) OTP based login**